drphilmarshall/SpaceWarps/analysis/README.md

 Decompress it and run:

-    # Spin up the mongo server
+    # Spin up the mongo server, and provide a place for it to put stuff:
-    mongod
+    mongod --dbpath . &

-    # Load the database
+    # Load the database:
     mongorestore spacewarps-Y-m-d_H-M-S

+Note: the server has to be running in the background for the mongo python commands to run, but it still spits out stdout.
+So, it's best to have the server running in a different terminal.